 In 1984, the BBC broadcast Threads, a documentary-style drama in which a young Yorkshire couple rush to get married because of an unplanned pregnancy, but never quite get round to it because halfway through the film the Soviets drop a nuclear bomb on Sheffield.
 Jimmy, we assume, is killed in the blast (he just disappears, never to be seen again); Ruth survives, but dies of old age ten years later, while still in her early 30s, leaving her daughter to fend for herself in a post-apocalyptic wasteland.

 It’s horrifying.
-It’s so horrifying I’ve never seen the whole thing, even though it’s an incredibly good film which is freely available online, because I once watched the 10 minutes from the middle which show the bomb actually going off and it genuinely gave me nightmares for a month.
+It’s so horrifying I’ve never seen the whole thing, even though it’s an incredibly good film that is usually freely available online, because I once watched the ten minutes from the middle that show the bomb actually going off and it genuinely gave me nightmares for a month.

 Anyway.
 In the event you’d like to check what a nuke would do to the real Sheffield, the helpful NukeMap website has the answer.

-It shows that dropping a bomb of the same size as the one the US used on Hiroshima in 1945 – a relatively diddly 15kt – would probably kill around 76,500 people:
+It shows that dropping a bomb of the same size as the one the US used on Hiroshima in 1945 – a relative diddly 15kt – would probably kill around 76,500 people:

 “Little boy”, the bomb dropped on Hiroshima, was tiny, by the standards of the bombs out there in the world today, of course – but don’t worry, because NukeMap lets you try bigger bombs on for size, too.